Youtube video for this section is still under creation. Please be patient ^^

 internally and allow you to tweak your prompts accordingly.

-activated when working with an app in production.
+anything while working with an app in production.

 There are 5 levels of logs: